Last updated March 1st, 2023

 You can also use word “Remembering” followed by the name of the person, e.g. “Remembering Janet”, “Remembering Mike” and so on.

-Verses and Poems for memorial cards
+Verses and Poems suitable for memorial cards

 You can consider this to be a collection of most popular verses – we compiled it over years and it is heavily influenced by what our customers wanted.
 Please note that this list is most accurate for Ireland, as we are located here.